Abyssall-Dev/RePath/README.md

 fn main() {
     // Create a new RePathSettings instance with custom settings let settings = RePathSettings {
-        navmesh_filename: "navmesh_varied.obj".to_string(), // Path to the navmesh file in Wavefront OBJ format
+        navmesh_filename: "NavMesh.obj".to_string(), // Path to the navmesh file in Wavefront OBJ format
-        precompute_radius: 25.0, // Higher this value, the longer it takes to precompute paths but faster pathfinding for long distances
+        precompute_radius: 10000.0, // Higher this value, the longer it takes to precompute paths but faster pathfinding for long distances
-        total_precompute_pairs: 1000, // Higher this value, the longer it takes to precompute paths but faster pathfinding
+        total_precompute_pairs: 5000, // Higher this value, the longer it takes to precompute paths but faster pathfinding
-        cache_capacity: 1000, // Higher this value, the more paths can be stored in cache but more memory usage
         use_precomputed_cache: true, // Set to false to disable precomputation of paths };